ErpNetDocs/info/features/work-management/areas-project-groups-milestones.md

 More initiatives appear.
 More people are involved.
 More parallel activities take place.

-The work is no longer just a list of tasks, but a system of connected efforts that must be coordinated, structured, and managed on multiple levels.
+Work is no longer just a list of tasks.
+It becomes a system of connected efforts that need structure, coordination, and a clear sense of scale.

-Naturally, the focus begins to shift:

-- from individual tasks to the overall structure
-- from what we are doing today to where we are in the bigger picture
-- from execution to managing scale and progress

-This is the moment when Project Management stops being a purely operational tool and becomes a management system.
+This is the moment when Project Management stops being purely operational — and becomes a management system.

-In @@name, this transition happens through **Project Groups**, **Project Areas**, and **Milestones** — tools that give projects shape, logic, and rhythm, without complicating the teams’ everyday work.

 ## The structure that makes scale manageable